Why study this course

 A full NHS bursary, including tuition fees and non-repayable bursary for living costs, is available for BSc Dental Therapy and Hygiene students and DipHE Dental Hygiene students.

-The only Dental School in Wales and Top 10 for dentistry in the UK (The Complete University Guide 2022).
+Top 10 for dentistry in the UK (The Complete University Guide 2022).

 As part of our offer to you, if you choose us as your firm university choice we promise to save your place for the following year’s entry if you miss your offer grades to allow you to resit your exams.

 Studying at the only dental hospital in Wales you will have the opportunity to serve and manage a diverse group of patients with a wide range of dental disease.

 Dental hygienists and therapists work closely with other members of the dental team.
 A dental hygienist can carry out treatments such as scaling and polishing, oral health promotion and preventative fissure sealants for both adults and children, therapists, in addition are able to carry out a variety of restorative treatments (fillings) on patients.
 They may also extract deciduous (baby) teeth, undertake pulpotomies (nerve treatments) and place preformed crowns on badly decayed children’s teeth.

 Our programme is a three-year course and is validated by the General Dental Council (GDC).
 We offer an exciting blend of taught and practical teaching.
 The modular programme makes integrated use of lecture-style teaching, interactive seminars, clinical simulation and clinical practice.

 You will be taught by a dedicated team of dental, therapy and hygiene staff with further interactions under the supervision and support from consultants and primary care supervisors.
 Many are internationally renowned in their areas of expertise, as reflected in the School’s recent performance in the Research Excellence Framework, ranking first in the UK in its Unit of Assessment.